Bible, Christian faith, Christian Writer, Devotional thought, Faith, Lessons from life, The Word of God

 More information on Joy, and her books can be found here www.joymargetts.com

-Bible, Casting our care on Jesus, Christian Writer, Connected to God, God's protection, The Word of God
+Bible, Christian Writer, The Word of God

 LOVINGLY HELD